STEM EQUITY RESOURCES

 Smith Summer Science and Engineering Program

-Texas Tech University offer K-8 and high school students a residential camping experience while experiencing university life, recreational activities and hands-on classes ranging from nano-energy to animal science.
+Texas Tech University offers K-8 and high school students a residential camping experience while experiencing university life, recreational activities, and hands-on classes ranging from nano-energy to animal science.

 Survey the World of Engineering